Common Mediation Questions

 Do I need a lawyer for mediation?

-How long does mediation typically take?
+How long does mediation usually take?

 What does the mediation process typically look like?